-End of the lifespan of the packaging and oil
+End of life of packaging and oil

-The end-of-life scenario for packaging was modelled using official statistical data from ISPRA (2023) and Eurostat

-(referring to 2022) according to the recovery, incineration and landfill disposal methods for the individual packaging materials.
+The end-of-life scenario for packaging has been modelled using official statistical data from ISPRA (2023) and Eurostat (referring to 2022) according to the recovery, incineration and landfill disposal of the individual packaging materials.
 The waste disposal processes of landfill and incineration were taken from the Ecoinvent database and are specific to the packaging material; for the recycling process, only the assumed transport of 100 km with lorries with a capacity between 16 and 32 tonnes was considered.